-Before we dig into choosing between the many models on the market, let's ask?
-Do I need a pair of hiking shoes?
-Our lead tester recently had a brief conversation with a friend new to hiking.
+Before we dig into choosing between the many models on the market, let's ask: Do I need a pair of hiking shoes?
+One tester had a brief conversation with a friend new to hiking.
 It started something like this:

 Friend: Hey, I had a great time on Saturday hiking up to Grey Rock, but my old running shoes were slipping and sliding everywhere on the way down.
 What should I buy for hiking in?
 I bumped into a bunch of other hikers, and they were wearing all kinds of things: sandals, running shoes, colorful trail running shoes, leather boots, some type of mesh looking boots, and there were these two guys wearing those toe shoes.

 I'm glad you had fun up there.
 You can hike in any kind of shoes and have a good time, but the more you get out hiking, you'll want to find something that fits your foot well, and handles the terrain you're covering.
 Some of those hikers have probably figured out what works great for their foot, some may be trying out the latest craze in footwear, and a good chunk are probably in your shoes snicker making do with what they have while deciding what they want to purchase specifically for hiking.

 Before making your next purchase, be sure to ask yourself:

 Will I spend much time off-trail?